carpentries/instructor-training/episodes/04-expertise.md

 > and have them build a concept map on a whiteboard by placing those sticky notes,
 > connecting them with labelled arcs,
 > and adding any other concepts they think they need.
 {: .callout}

-> ## What Are We Doing Again?
->
-> Concept maps can also be used to help build a shared understanding of what a project is trying to accomplish.
-> Everyone independently draws a concept map to show what they think the project's goals and constraints are.
-> Those concept maps are then revealed simultaneously.
-> The ensuing discussion can be...vigorous.
-{: .callout}

 ## Seven Plus or Minus Two